How I Clean My Home Without Harsh Chemicals

 Kitchen

 For stainless steel fridges, use a non-toxic all-purpose cleaner like Branch Basics' Concentrate, diluted with distilled water (no streaks!).
 If it's too concentrated, try their Streak-Free Bottle with a microfiber cloth.
-Depending on how soiled the area is, you can use the Streak-Free or All-Purpose Bottle for other finishes.
+You can use the Streak-Free or All-Purpose Bottle for other finishes.

 Painted cabinets can typically be cleaned with non-toxic all-purpose cleaners, but test a small area first since all paints are different.
 For stained and clear-sealed cabinets, dilute 2 tablespoons of Branch Basics Concentrate per gallon of water or ¾ teaspoon per 2 cups.
 Lightly wipe with a damp microfiber cloth, then follow with a dry cloth.

-First, pull everything out and HEPA vacuum, spraying down with all-purpose cleaners if needed.
-Clean the cabinet tops and drawers with a HEPA vacuum to remove dust, pet hair, etc. Remember to wipe down cutlery organizers with all-purpose cleaners or wash them like dishes with 1 teaspoon Concentrate in a sink of hot water.
+Clean the cabinet tops and drawers with a HEPA vacuum to remove dust, pet hair, etc. Wipe down cutlery organizers with all-purpose cleaners or wash them like dishes with 1 teaspoon of Branch Basics' Concentrate in a sink of hot water.

-For the stove/oven, use the All-Purpose or Bathroom Bottle, depending on the mess size.
-Spray, allow dwell time for cooked-on spills, and use baking soda if extra soaking is needed.
+For the stove/oven, use the Branch Basics' All-Purpose or Bathroom Bottle, depending on the mess size.
+Spray, give it time for cooked-on spills, and use baking soda if extra soaking is needed.
 Soak implements, grates, gas burners, etc., in 1 teaspoon Concentrate and hot water to loosen grime.

 For pots and pans with burnt bits, spray with Concentrate, sprinkle baking soda around the burnt areas, fill with warm water, and let soak for at least 15 minutes (or overnight).
 Scrub and rinse away!